sciZer0/newdiscoveries/a/README.md

 The Joule, in its turn, is the absolutely wrong unit of measure for Work and Energy.

-As said above, even this mistake alone destroys the entire concept of science of understanding the Universe.
+As said above, even this error alone destroys the entire concept of science of understanding the Universe.

-<i>The mistake is explained in detail below in this article.</i>
+<i>The error is explained in detail below in this article.</i>

-####  THE 2nd SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE
+####  THE 2nd SUFFICIENT FUNDAMENTAL ERROR IN SCIENCE

-This mistake is the same way called "sufficient" because it works the same way: even this mistake alone destroys the entire concept of science of understanding the Universe.
+This error is the same way called "sufficient" because it works the same way: even this error alone destroys the entire concept of science of understanding the Universe.

-The mistake is that in science, there the Concept of Static Mechanical Work is wrongly missing.
+The error is that in science, there the Concept of Static Mechanical Work is wrongly missing.

-So, for example, the mistake results in the fact that
+So, for example, the error results in the fact that

 all scientists (all existing science textbooks), for now, CORRECTLY consider that the person on the left (lifting the 2 kg object upwards) is doing Mechanical Work and is spending their Energy (Resource) on this Work;